beakerandjake/advent-of-code-runner/README.md

 | `AOC_SUPPRESS_FESTIVE` | `false` | If enabled, the CLI will not add emojis to the console output. |

 #### Example .env file
 This example modifies the default `.env` file created by the `init` command.
-It disables the auto readme update feature and disables festive emojis.
+It sets the `AOC_DISABLE_README_AUTO_SAVE_PROGRESS` option to `true`, which disables the progress table being automatically saved to the README file.
+It also sets the `AOC_SUPPRESS_FESTIVE` to `true` which disables emojis in the console output.

 ```Shell
 # This is an authentication token to advent of code.